Skylanders: Version differences

 As the Skylanders franchise has been released on numerous platforms, with various versions developed by different developers, there are significant differences between them.

 The most notable differences are found in the Nintendo 3DS versions, which have unique stories and gameplay more focused on platforming.
 Additionally, they use a separate, smaller portal that communicates via the console's infrared.
 In the first two games, players had to "load" two figures, and were able to swap between them at any time using the touch screen until a new Skylander is loaded to replace them.
 Beginning with Swap Force, every figure scanned is permanently saved into the game.
 In Trap Team, villains are captured using the touch screen instead of using real-life traps, which the 3DS portal does not support.

 The first two games were developed with the Nintendo Wii in mind, with the HD versions being ports with slightly enhanced graphics.
 In contrast, starting with Swap Force, the games were developed for the HD consoles, with the Wii version having heavily downgraded graphics.
 In addition, Superchargers on Wii and 3DS was a distinct game titled Superchargers Racing, which only included the racing portions.
 Imaginators skipped these two consoles entirely.

 While portals are typically interchangeable between platforms, the Xbox 360 and Xbox One versions of the game require their own portal respectively due to restrictions imposed by Microsoft.

 The Nintendo Switch version of Imaginators does not use the Portal of Power; instead, the figures are scanned using the NFC on the game controller.
 Similar to the 3DS versions of the previous games, scanned figures are saved and can be switched through a menu.
 Traps are not supported, and Vehicles only unlock Imaginite Chests.

-Music

-Lorne Balfe composed the soundtracks for the games, while Hans Zimmer composed part of Spyro’s Adventure’s main theme.
-Imaginators does not use an original soundtrack, instead using music from previous games.